Sesame Beginnings

 Sesame Beginnings is a line of products and a video series, spun off from the children's television series Sesame Street, featuring baby versions of the characters.
-The line is targeted towards infants and their parents, and products are designed to increase family interactivity.
+The line is targeted towards infants and toddlers, and their parents, and products are designed to increase family interactivity.

 Product line

-The line was launched mid-2005 in Canada, with a line of products exclusive to a family of Canadian retailers that includes Loblaws, Fortinos, and Zehrs.
+The line was launched in mid-2005 in Canada, with a line of products exclusive to a family of Canadian retailers that includes Loblaws, Fortinos, and Zehrs.
 The initial offering included apparel, health and body, home, and seasonal products.

-Soon after, the line expanded to products, including Random House books, available in the United States.
-Target is the primary retailer for the items in the US.
-Other Sesame Beginnings licensors include Crown Crafts (bedding), Fisher-Price (infant toys), BBC (footwear), Children's Apparel Network (department and specialty store layette, newborn and infant apparel), Hamco, Blue Ridge, Baby Boom, and AD Sutton.
+Soon after, the line expanded to merchandise, including Random House books, available in the United States.
+Target is the primary retailer for the items in the U.S. Other Sesame Beginnings licensors include Crown Crafts (bedding), Fisher-Price (infant toys), Children's Apparel Network (department and specialty store layette, newborn and infant apparel), Hamco, Blue Ridge, Baby Boom, and A.D.
+Sutton.

 All products in the Sesame Beginnings line are ranked on a scale of 1 to 5.
 Products ranked Level 1 are for birth to 6 months, Level 2 are for 6 to 12 months, Level 3 for 12 to 18 months, Level 4 targets 18 to 24 months, and Level 5 aims for 24–36 months.

 DVD series

-The first Beginnings videos were in stores April 23, 2006.
+The first Beginnings videos were released on April 23, 2006.
+In the Netherlands, Dutch FilmWorks teamed up with Sesame workshop beginning on the said day.
+In Spain Planeta Junior also teamed up with Sesame Workshop.